Pilatus PC-12

-The Pilatus PC-12 is a pressurized, single-engined, turboprop aircraft manufactured by Pilatus Aircraft of Stans, Switzerland since 1991.
+The Pilatus PC-12 is a pressurized, single-engine turboprop aircraft manufactured by Pilatus Aircraft of Stans, Switzerland since 1991.
 It was designed as a high-performance utility aircraft that incorporates a large aft cargo door in addition to the main passenger door.
 Due to its efficient, high-utility design, the PC-12 is used by a large variety of operators.
 The main use for the aircraft is corporate transportation, but it is also used by fractional and small regional airlines, air-ambulance operators, and many government agencies, such as police departments and armed forces.
 The 2,000th PC-12 was delivered in May 2023.